 How to Apply

-- The 2020 PDSA Collaborative will include teams from the following county agencies:
+- The 2020 PDSA Collaborative will run from September 2020 to July 2021.
+It includes teams from the following county agencies:

 - La Crosse

-- Applications for the 2021 PDSA Collaborative will be available in early 2021.
+- The application period for the 2021 PDSA Collaborative will be late Spring/early summer 2021.

 2020 PDSA Collaborative Key Dates